 John W. Thompson’s tech career has been quite impressive.
 He was born in New Jersey and received his bachelor's degree from Florida A&M University.
 He started as a salesperson at IBM and climbed his way to the top as a general manager.
 He has also been the CEO of Virtual Instruments, CEO of Symantec, and was the Chairman of Microsoft from 2014-2021.
 Thompson has made notable contributions to investing in future generations in tech.

 This Chicago native is the reason we have the movies Jurassic Park, Beauty and the Beast, Aladdin, and many more.
 Hannah created legendary movie graphics for the film industry.
 He also developed the 3D special effects that have been used to provide different movie experiences for viewers.

 Marc Hannah started as an electrical engineer and graphic designer in the 80’s and 90's.
 He is the co-founder of Silicon Graphics, Inc. His graphics have been so popular that they currently are being used in the NFL intro video.
 Over the course of his career, he secured a dozen patents and received recognition from the ‘Professional Achievement Award from the Illinois Institute of Technology.’

-President and CEO of Rapid7, Corey Thompson has provided a way to respond to and detect cyberattacks.
+President and CEO of Rapid7, Corey Thomas has provided a way to respond to and detect cyberattacks.
 The company services more than 7,000 organizations to date including Microsoft, Macy’s, Intuit, and Netflix.